ifBars/ScheduleLua-Docs/docs/api/index.md

 ScheduleLua is an open-source project in active development.
 If you'd like to contribute:

 - Check the [GitHub repository](https://github.com/ifBars/ScheduleLua) for current issues and tasks
-- Join the [Schedule 1 Modding Discord](https://discord.gg/rV2QSAnqhX) to discuss development
+- Join the [ScheduleLua Discord](https://discord.gg/Ab8snpEFDn) to discuss development
 - Report bugs or suggest improvements through [GitHub Issues](https://github.com/ifBars/ScheduleLua/issues)

 For detailed information about each function and module, explore the sidebar navigation.